Death, a love project

 It’s not unusual to feel nervous about death and see it as an unwelcome time of crisis.
 Yet many experience it as a time of wonder and transformation.
 This guide is practical, approachable and will take an afternoon to read.
 Having this useful content in mind will save stress and money if and when you need to act with others to create end of life arrangements.

 Death, a love project, a guide to exploring the life in death and finding the way together is a handbook to read or refer to as preparation for death and its associated rituals.
 It engages with the complexity and richness of understandings and feelings that commonly arise.
 It also tells about the practical demands around dying and death.

-The guide is endorsed by leaders in the field of advocacy for death literacy, ageing and social innovation.
-I have used crowdfunding through the Pozible platform to test the market for the book.
-This has shown that there are readers for a book that lessens fear, sense of crisis and enhances capacity to act.
+The guide is endorsed by leaders in the fields of advocacy for death literacy, ageing, the funeral industry, and social innovation.
+As a proof of concept I used crowdfunding through the Pozible platform to test the market for the book.
+This has shown that there is a market for a book that lessens fear, sense of crisis and enhances capacity to act.